 The special provisions for 2-lot schemes are:

-The DIY route can be fraught with many hidden dangers especially for the inexperienced or unwary so, if you are thinking of DIY, make sure you read the Do-it-yourself Strata information page and explore the available alternatives first.
+The DIY route CAN also be fraught with many hidden legal dangers especially for the inexperienced or unwary so, if you are having difficulty or are concerned, make sure you read the Do-it-yourself Strata information page and explore the available alternatives first.

-Take particular note of the Record Keeping Service option which is very popular amongst schemes with between 2 and about 6 lots - although there are schemes with more than 6 lots successfully using the Record Keeping Service.
+Take particular note of the Record Keeping Service option which is very popular amongst schemes with between 2 and about 6 lots - although there ARE schemes with more than 6 lots successfully using the Record Keeping Service.
+The use of a Record Keeping Service will allow you to enjoy the best of both worlds.

-Here are a couple of extra resources to help you understand exactly what you must know regarding the special provisions for small and large schemes.
+Here are a couple of extra resources to help you understand exactly what you must know regarding the special provisions for 2-lot and large schemes.

 Information pages, booklets, publications